Tony-Luu/Tony-Luu/index.md

 Source Code: [Link](https://github.com/Tony-Luu/Infinite-Defender-Sourcecode){:target="_blank"}\
 Problems and Solutions: [Link](https://github.com/Tony-Luu/Games-Portfolio/blob/gh-pages/Infinite%20Defender%20Problems%20and%20Solutions.md){:target="_blank"}

 Infinite Defender is a throwback to the old-fashioned arcade space-shooting games with a twist.
 Enemy waves are procedurally-generated so they spawn differently every time you play it.
 The waves continuously spawn until the player dies so survive as long as you can and earn a high score.
 This 2D project was made solo and it is intended for the Android devices and smartphones.

-This game involved a lot of design decisions and iterations as well as learning how to use maths functions to create a sine wave pattern movement and the circular motion for the enemy spaceships.
-The design iterations mostly consisted of gameplay rebalances and player experiences.
-Click on the link above this description to read on further.
+- The moving and shooting at 00:06 was made to move the ship towards where the player has touched on the screen.
+If the player touched on the left side of the screen then the ship moves towards the left.
+If the player touched the right side of the screen then the ship moves towards the right.

+- The enemies spawning in at 00:13 had movement in a shape of an arc which was made by using a function from transform called RotateAround.

+- At 00:37, the enemies that move in a circular motion was achieved by using the Cosine and Sin math functions.

+- At 1:04, enemies have a small chance of dropping a random power-up that can boost the player's attributes such as: attack speed, movement speed, defense, shield up, and base health up.
+The ship icon with a shield around it coloured green is the shield up boost.

 <p align="center">
   <a href='https://play.google.com/store/apps/details?id=com.None.InfiniteDefender&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1' target="_blank"><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' height="100"/></a>